Finding the right condom for safe, pleasurable butt sex is trickier than you might think. Luckily for you, we found the 3 best condoms for anal!

 Oh, and it should reach all the way down to the base of your shaft, too – a condom that only goes halfway down is likely to slip off during sex.

 Anal sex is a lot more enjoyable when you have the right equipment.
-For some people that might mean a set of butt plugs or a douche.
+For some people that might mean a butt plug or a douche.
 For others, it’s all about the lube.

 But that’s not all.
 While we’re talking about condoms we’ll also recommend some protection for your hands.